blevien/pi-sounds/README.md

 pi-sounds
 =========

-Building a Soundboard for my Raspberry Pi
+Building a Soundboard for my Raspberry Pi with various blinkys